Review coming soon

 Nathan Swartz, the founder of Timberland, began making shoes in 1928 as an apprentice stitcher in Boston, Massachusetts.
 But after toiling for several decades, Swartz finally decided to acquire The Abington Shoe Company in South Boston in the 1950s and eventually brought his sons to work in the company.

-In 1973, the brand Timberland was formally established after the release of the all-time classic waterproof boots that Swartz thought it would be best to name their brand as The Timberland Company.
+In 1973, the brand Timberland was formally established after the release of the all-time classic waterproof cleats that Swartz thought it would be best to name their brand as The Timberland Company.

-Through the years, the company has been known for its waterproof boots while also selling other products such as apparel and bags.
-Continuing the shoemaking legacy of the American boot manufacturer, Timberland also embraced the bandwagon of eco-friendly footwear since 2009.
+Through the years, the company has been known for its waterproof cleats while also selling other products such as apparel and bags.
+Continuing the shoemaking legacy of the American cleat manufacturer, Timberland also embraced the bandwagon of eco-friendly footwear since 2009.

 Aside from the use of plastic bottles in recycling, a bulk of the rubber that is used in the outsoles of most Timberland shoes have also been recycled.
 The Timberland Antwerp Air Trainer, a women’s low-top sneaker released recently features 34 percent recycled rubber.
 The shoe interchanges premium materials in the suede leather upper with the recycled rubber at the three-centimeter stable platform that gives an added height to the sole.

 - One centimeter heel height at outsole and additional three-centimeter platform at midsole deliver a more stable structure and added height for an imposing look.

 - Removable anti-fatigue footbeds keep feet energized throughout the day.

 - The rubber sole made of 34 percent recycled leather has top traction with knife-cut flex grooves for a flexible sole.

 - The Timberland Antwerp Air Trainer features a signature Strobel construction while the upper takes pride in its superb contrast color detailing.